-In a few shameless words: The very best backgammon game for Commodore Vic-20.
+The most intelligent backgammon game for Commodore 8 bit.
 If you

-have tried the competition, you probably know what I mean ;-)
+are a backgammonplayer, and have tried the competition, you probably know what I mean. ;-)

 Plays a fairly intelligent backgammon.

 You can play against the computer, play with a friend or let the computer play against itself.

 You can either use the internal random generator for dice, or use external ones (which is useful if you want to make it play against other programs).